History of the Library

 Library Friends Club

 The Lasting Legacy Brick Campaign remains strong with continued sales of engraved bricks for the library’s Entrance Pathway and Military Pathway.
 4”x8” brick costs $100.00 and a 8”x8” brick costs $250.00.
-For an order form, click here.
+A 12"x12" Stepping Stone may be ordered for a donation of $200 per stone.
+For order forms, click here.

 The Kroger Company has donated close to $26,634 to the library via the Kroger Community Awards program since the library joined the program in 2010.

-Our full Annual Report, Library Mission and Vision is available on the "About Us" page.
+Our full Annual Report, Library Mission and Vision is available on the Board of Trustees page.
 If you like what we do, and you'd like to support the library beyond your annual property taxes, there are many opportunities to be found at our "Support Your Library."